Murchison Falls National Park: Facts, Safaris, Map & Reviews

 What to see in Murchison Falls National Park is diverse since there are several attractions within the park and in the adjacent reserves.
-Here are the attractions in Murchison Falls National Park that anyone should not miss out during their safari to the park;
+Here are the Attractions in Murchison Falls National Park that anyone should not miss out on during their safari to the park;

 Birds especially savannah bird species are common at Murchison Falls National Park with about 450 bird species recorded.
 Notable bird species seen on birding safaris in Uganda at the park include the;

 |Goliath Heron||Shoebill Stork||African Darter||Weaver birds||Grey Crowned Crane||Malachite Kingfisher||Yellow-billed Stork||Northern Crombec|

 |Blue-headed Coucal||Swamp Flycatcher||Abdim’s Stork||Weaver birds||Grey Crowned Crane||African Quail-Finch||Squacco Heron||Black Crake|

 |Martial Eagle||Black-headed Gonolek||Red-throated Bee-eater||Senegal Thick-knee||Long-toed Plover||Long Tailed Nightjar||Standard-winged Nightjar||Eastern Grey Plantain Eater|

 |Pied Kingfisher||Silverbird||Rock Pratincole||Beautiful Sunbird||Whistling Cisticola||Black-faced Waxbill||Fawn-breasted Waxbill|

 Adjacent to the park is the Budongo forest host 59 restricted-range bird species inclusive of which are the White-thighed Hornbill, Dwarf Kingfisher, and Great Blue Turaco.